-Rather than performing a more expensive triangle-in-box test [1] to exactly determine which cells are occupied by a triangle, we optimize the triangle insertion step by inserting the triangles into all the cells overlapped by the triangle's bounding box.
-This conservative requirement allows the insertion step to run several times faster, while only slowing down rendering by a few percent when a mailbox algorithm is employed.
-For instance, the conference room exhibits a wide range of triangle sizes (see Figure 2), and using the triangle-in-box test decreases the number of triangle references from 1.24 million to 0.83 million; however, the rendering time only improves from 339ms to 330ms, and the serial rebuild time almost triples from 82ms to 245ms.
-Thus, the total rebuild and render time become slower.
-One improvement is to only apply the trianglein-box test for triangles that span many cells since they are more likely to benefit from the exact test.
-Yet, even if we only test triangles that span at least 200 cells, the rebuild time only improves to 118ms, which is still too slow.
-Another reason for not including the triangle-in-box test is that since it slows the rebuild only through computational overhead, always including the test would improve parallel scalability but would not improve the total performance since it requires no additional memory accesses.
-Also, although the more precise triangle-in-box test does result in fewer cells being written (with a consequent reduction in memory traffic), in practice the minor reduction in memory traffic does not offset the large computational cost for the systems we tested.
+Rather than performing a more expensive triangle-in-box test, we optimize the triangle insertion step by inserting the triangles into all the cells overlapped by the triangle's bounding box.
+This conservative requirement allows the insertion step to run several times faster, while only slowing down rendering by a few percent, when a mailbox algorithm is employed.
+Furthermore, since the triangle-in-box test slows the rebuild only through computational overhead, including the test would improve parallel scalability but would not improve the total performance since it requires no additional memory accesses.
+Furthermore, although the more precise triangle-in-box test does result in fewer cells being written (with a consequent reduction in memory traffic), in practice the minor reduction in memory traffic does not offset the large computational cost for the systems we tested.